jerturowetz/notes/to-do.md

 # Jeremy's To-Do List

+- Repair weird metal plate on heater in bathroom
 - Clean and cover the barbecue
 - Store outdoor bench in basement
 - Trim weeds off fence